For the love of paddling

 Middle Fork of the Feather River

-The Middle Fork of the Feather at its upper stretches is gentler, with easier access.
+The Middle Fork of the Feather, at its upper stretches, is gentler and has easier access.
 From Clio to the Mohawk Bridge near Blairsden is a slow Class I and II, suitable for beginner canoeing.
-During the spring runoff, class II and III rafting and kayaking is recommended from Mohawk to Sloat, or from Sloat to the La Porte Road bridge, with take-out at the campground.
+During the spring runoff, class II and III rafting and kayaking are recommended from Mohawk to Sloat, or from Sloat to the La Porte Road bridge, with take-out at the campground.

-The Wild and Scenic Zone of the Middle Fork past the La Porte Road bridge is for teams of expert rafters and kayakers only.
+The Wild and Scenic Zone of the Middle Fork past the La Porte Road bridge is for expert rafters and kayakers teams.